osrsbox/osrsbox.github.io/_posts/2018-08-10-writing-runelite-plugins-part-1-building.md

 #### Enabling the Client Developer Tools

 Last configuration!
 It is highly recommended that you enable the RuneLite Developer Tools.
 This part was a mystery to me, as there is limited documentation on the developer tools.
-Not complaining at all, the RuneLite developers do a fantastic job - and it is very hard to maintain thorough and comprehensive documentation for such a fast moving, popular project.
+Not complaining at all, the RuneLite developers do a fantastic job - and it is very hard to maintain thorough and comprehensive documentation for such a fast-moving, popular project.
 Their new JavaDocs documentation for the API is amazing!
 We will discuss this is a later post...

 Anyway, the RuneLite Developer Tools are pretty much what the named would suggest.
 A set of tools to help developers write code for the RuneLite project.
 The image below displays the Panel menu for the developer tools to give you an idea of what is provided.

 {% include figure.html path="blog/runelite-part1/runelite-dev-tools.png" alt="RuneLite developer tools panel" %}

 As you can see, the developer tools have a Panel menu, similar to other RuneLite plugins.
-From the names used on the different buttons you can probably get a good idea of the different functionality provided by these tools.
+From the names used on the different buttons, you can probably get a good idea of the different functionality provided by these tools.
 After writing some plugins for RuneLite, I thoroughly recommend using these tools.
 They are excellent!

 The image below shows a simple example of the developer tools in action.
 Notice how the _Players_ tool has been enabled - the button in the Panel has turned green (enabled) and the tool highlights all players in your characters immediate environment.
 I think I was making cannonballs just before taking this screenshot!